Gann4Life/com.gann4games.ragdollfactory/README.md

 * A window will appear asking you to import the package, click on `Import`.

 ## Usage
-1. Once imported, right click on your model.
+1. Once imported, select your model.
-2. Look for `MrGann` tab and then click on `RagdollFactory`
+2. Look for `Gann4Games` -> `Tools` -> `RagdollFactory` in the menu bar.
 3. Begin creating with your preferred workflow.

+You can delete the component once you're done, and add it again whenever you want to continue working on the ragdoll.

 All tabs have three modes: `Create`, `Edit` and `Delete`.
 You can change between them with the buttons found in the inspector.